Alexzihaohu/2021s1final/adb.md

 - Must force the log record which has both old and new values for an update before the corresponding data page gets to disk (stolen).
 - Must write all log records to disk (force) for a Xact before commit.
-- guarantees Atomicity because we can undo updates performed by aborted transactions and redo those updates of committed transactions.
+- guarantees **Atomicity** because we can undo updates performed by aborted transactions and redo those updates of committed transactions.
-- guarantees Durability.
+- guarantees **Durability**.
 Exactly how is logging (and recovery!) done.
 - Use WAL to allow STEAL/NO-FORCE with out sacrificing correctness.
 - LSNs identify log records; linked into backwards chains per transaction (via prevLSN).
 - pageLSN allows comparison of data page and log records.